-During start-up of a new production line the facility shall immediately notify the Agency.
+During start-up of a new production line, the facility shall immediately notify the Agency.

-Prior to grade stamps being issued for lumber from the new production line, the facility shall provide the Agency with the test results of 53 specimens performed in flatbending and 53 specimens in edge-bending, using specimens generated from two consecutive shifts of operation.
+Prior to grade stamps being issued for lumber from the new production line or to continue grade-stamping privileges in the case of a major change(s), the facility shall provide the Agency with test results of 53 test specimens performed in flat-bending and 53 test specimens in edge-bending using samples generated from two consecutive shifts of operation.